Appendicitis may be defined as inflammation of the appendix.

 Computed tomography: The use of CT to confirm the diagnosis of appendicitis is becoming increasingly commonplace particularly in older patients or if there is diagnostic uncertainty.

 The Alvarado score gives an estimate of the likelihood of appendicitis based upon two major and six minor criteria.

 Appendicitis may be managed in a conservative or surgical manner.

-A number of studies* have confirmed that uncomplicated acute appendicitis may be treated initially with antibiotics (augmentin is commonly used).
+A number of studies (BMJ, JAMA) have shown that uncomplicated acute appendicitis may be treated initially with antibiotics (augmentin is commonly used).
 A proportion of these patients, 27% in one study, required surgery within one year.
 Beyond this, there would likely continue to be a risk of re-developing appendicitis.

 In the UK, the majority of patients with suspected appendicitis receive surgical management in the form of a laparoscopic appendicectomy.
-This is a minimally invasive procedure with a high success and low complication rates.
+This is a 'keyhole' procedure with a high success and low complication rates.

 Pre-operatively, antibiotic therapy should be commenced (co-amoxiclav is commonly used) and continued for 7 days only if peritonitis is noted intra-operatively.
 Depending on the operative findings a temporary drain may be inserted.

 Surgical management in those with an appendiceal mass would likely be complicated by inflammation and adhesions.
 As such simple localised cases may be treated with antibiotics alone.
 Larger abscesses may benefit from a percutaneous drain and complicated loculated disease may necessitate surgical intervention.